abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 Once downloaded and unzipped (I choose "c:\hd-proj\spark210" on my laptop) you can find the sample Examples as follows:  c:\hd-proj\spark210\examples\src\main\scala\org\apache\spark\examples.
 You can also find the Apache Spark Jars pre-built under the directory: c:\hd-proj\spark210\jars.
 These jar files will be used in Eclipse to build our mini applications.

 ## Create a New Project in Eclipse IDE for Scala
+We are going to be using the sample SparkPageRank.scala example that comes with Apache Spark.
+Here are the steps to create your project.

  1- You need to open the IDE and create a new Project (see image below) which we shall name it "page-rank" by selecting: File -> New -> Scala Project -> Project name: page-rank then click Finish.
 See image below.

- 2- Then select the page-rank project and select: File -> New -> Package -> Name: com.scala-proj then click Finish.
+ 2- Then select the page-rank project and select: File -> New -> Package -> Name: com.scalaproj then click Finish.

  3- Then select the page-rank project and select: File -> New -> Scala Object -> Name: SparkPageRank then click Finish.